Facta-Leopard/DirectX11_Practice/General Programming Guidelines.md

 ---

-## Rotation Transformation
+## About Scale and Rotation Transformation

-The Quaternion Method was chosen due to its significantly faster processing time.
+The Quaternion Method was chosen due to its significantly faster processing time and protecting Zero Scale problem.

 ### Overhead Comparison Table